davidlcoleman3rd/primitive-poker/README.md

 # primitive-poker
 A simple text-based poker game WIP.

-**Version 0.7.1**
+**Version 0.7.2**
 - *RESOLVED ISSUES*
-   - CPU Players will sometimes bet 0 dollars and succeed
-      - Betting 0 dollars is still an issue; it, however, is caught by the loop to prevent further undefined behavior
-   - CPU players will bet money and lose, and this value will not payout from the pot
-      - This is resolved aside from other errors dealing with betting
----
+   - Cash being bet in currWager does not accurately reflect the inputs given
+      - There were some logical errors when it came to assigning values when betting, allowing the CPU to bet over their cash value
+   - Sometimes when in a series of calls and raises, calls and raises will not properly reflect on the table and will cause strange issues, like an opponent folding but the player still in a call/raise/fold cycle, and the player folding resulting in all 4 players folding
+      - While this does not surface, multiple CPU's can raise/call at 0 dollars in perpetuity.
+I think that CPU's calling are not flipping their "allCalled" switches on like they should.
+Possibly an easy fix
+   - The entire primary logic of the program is solved outisde of bug fixing.
+The game loop completes as expected unless the CPU's are caught in a call loop

 - *KNOWN PROBLEMS*
    - Need error/buffer checking for I/O.  Currently the game can be softlocked by using the wrong input values when entering inputs
       - It can also crash from the lack of a buffer and an invalid input bypassing the input check when trying to replay a game
    - CPU players will still bet 0 dollars and softlock the game in perpetual loop
       - There seems to be further refinement needed on the function that lets the CPU choose how much they'd like to bet.
-   - Cash being bet in currWager does not accurately reflect the inputs given
-   - Sometimes when in a series of calls and raises, calls and raises will not properly reflect on the table and will cause strange issues, like an opponent folding but the player still in a call/raise/fold cycle, and the player folding resulting in all 4 players folding
-      - I believe this error and the previous error are connect - not sure how.
-Need to look at the method by which money is passed from function to the calling function and see how this behaves in detail
----

 - *CURRENT GOALS*
    - Need advanced bluff behavior for the CPU
       - CPU that pretends to be upset will *at least* draw 2 cards to maintain the facade